 This is aimed at developers with a good knowledge of Java.
-If you do not know Java, we recommend using the Web service or Online converter.
+If you do not know Java, we recommend using the Online converter.

 How do I download the Jar File?